Personal tools

 3.2 Computational Intelligence in Control

-Focuses on all aspects of knowledge-based, fuzzy, neuro-fuzzy and neural (both, artificial and biologically plausible) systems and evolutionary algorithms relevant to control, both in theory and application driven.
+Focuses on all aspects of knowledge-based, fuzzy and neuro-fuzzy and neural (both, artificial and biologically plausible) systems and evolutionary algorithms relevant to control, both in theory and application driven.

 3.3 Telematics: Control via Communication Networks